SunnySuite/Sunny.jl/GettingStarted.md

 ```bash
 export JULIA_EDITOR=code
 ```
-to the shell startup script (e.g. `.bashrc` or `.bash_profile`).
+to the shell startup script (e.g. `.bashrc` or similar).
 On a Windows system, it [seems the best way](https://discourse.julialang.org/t/windows-command-for-vs-code/29902/9) to configure this environment variable is to add the line `ENV["JULIA_EDITOR"]="code.cmd"` to the `.julia/config/startup.jl` file (note the extra `.cmd` suffix).
 The file `startup.jl` will not exist in a fresh Julia install; you can create it by hand.

 Once `JULIA_EDITOR` has been configured, the `@edit` macro can be used to load source code.
 For example, running
 ```julia
 julia> @edit sort([3, 2, 1])
 ```
 will open the definition of the `sort` function in the VSCode editor.
 The `@edit` macro is defined in the [`InteractiveUtils` module](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/).
 Browse around these docs to see what else is availabe.

-Another highly recommended VSCode extension is [Git History](https://marketplace.visualstudio.com/items?itemName=donjayamanne.githistory).